Could Mike Trout and Bryce Harper become baseball's all-time greatest superstar duo?

 This is the combined output Trout and Harper are shooting for -- if not this season, then in the seasons to come.
 Only for the full effect, they would have to join forces in the same lineup.
 Can you imagine?

 If we "fix" Harper's 2016 season and restore Trout's missing weeks, this power duo will belong on any list of contemporaneous historical tandems.
-However, I have left out a crucial factor: Both remain at ages that suggest the best may lie ahead
+However, I have left out a crucial factor: Both remain at ages that suggest the best may lie ahead.

 With that in mind, here's one more quick list.
 These are the youngest combined ages of the 73 tandems in our group: 1.
 Trout-Harper, 2017 (48.6); 2.
 Williams-DiMaggio, 1941 (49.4); 3.
 Willie Mays-Mickey Mantle, 1957 (51.9).